-First off, let’s be clear about what I mean by ‘Client’s Average Spend’?
-Well, it just means the average amount of money each client spends in your salon or spa at each visit.
+First off, let’s get clear about what I mean by ‘Client’s Average Spend’?
+It simply means the average amount of money each client spends in your salon or spa at each visit.

 680 unique visits over the month of January divided into the gross revenue for service sales of $40018 = $58.85 Average Client Spend for services.

 You can do the same calculation for retail sales.
 680 unique visits (all visitors and not just those who purchased retail) over the month of January divided into the gross revenue for retail sales of $5610 = $8.25 Average Client Spend for retail.

 Add these 2 figures together and you have the Total Average Client Spend of $67.10.
 Voila!

 Why do you need to know these figures first?